The Danube Delta is part of the list of the most beautiful places to visit in Romania. It is the best preserved delta in Europe, and since 1990 Delta

 Lesser known things about the Delta

 – In the Danube Delta it is the lowest population density in Romania.
-Here is an inhabitant of 30 hectares.
+Here is a 30-hectare resident.

 – Delta is the most compact reed surface in the world.

-– The largest fish caught in the Danube Delta was a 882 kg cod in 1980 in Sfântu Gheorghe.
+– The largest fish caught in the Danube Delta was a code of 882 kg in 1980 in Sfântu Gheorghe.

 – Sulina is the only city in the Delta that has a port on the Danube, but also on the Black Sea.
 It is the city located at the lowest altitude in Romania.